 I'm a fifth year graduate student in UCLA's linguistics department.
 I use experimental methods to test theoretical predications pertaining to morphological and syntactic issues.
 My current interests focus on theories of phi-features and (A-)movement phenomena.
 Outside of experimental work, I am committed to using fieldwork to address questions of linguistic theory.

-I am a third year undergraduate from South Florida majoring in Linguistics and Computer Science.
+I am a fourth year undergraduate from South Florida majoring in Linguistics and Computer Science.
 I'm most interested in syntax, language processing, and computational linguistics.

 Outside of the lab, I enjoy exploring the many trails LA has to offer, as well as cooking and programming.